nulligor/drillr/README.md

 Drillr :cyclone:
 ====

-### Forget about for-each loops when iterating HTML code
+### Forget about for-each loops when iterating Arbitrary Markdown

 Drillr is a pretty simple and straightforward library made to automate procedural for-each loops that iterates "view blocks" passing collections of data